ntarctic Beech Tree of the World Heritage Gondwana Rainforests

 It is an opportunity to measure how mankind has progressed in relation to the base creation and to realise the mistakes made or to wonder what properties of nature still remain for our scientific discovery and longevity of mankind – the wonder drug or function of design.

-Within a world heritage wilderness site, there are such extraordinary plants and animals, you can’t help but wonder how they were ever created in such form, colour or behaviour.
+Within a world heritage wilderness site a number of which we visit on our Great Divide Iconic Landscapes Tour, there are such extraordinary plants and animals, you can’t help but wonder how they were ever created in such form, colour or behaviour.
 Much more does their very creation lead to our own designs and forms of life better known as biophilia?

 Like the nose of a fast train inspired by the design of the beak of an Australian bird.